pprobst/pseudo-disassembler-mips/README.md

 # pseudo-disassembler-mips
-A binary instruction disassembler written in MIPS Assembly.
+A hexadecimal instruction disassembler written in MIPS Assembly.

 This program was an assigntment for my Computer Organization class of 2017/2.